 Not just the important meeting contents, it also includes information about meeting date and time, and sometimes venue as well.

 Based on this meeting agenda, meeting participants can prepare well before time.
 Thus they can come up with appropriate questions at the end of the meeting.

 Furthermore, there’s no hard and fast rule for format.
 Each organization can have its design and format for a meeting agenda.
-But, as this is a technical document, a professional tone should be adapted.
+But, as this is a technical document, you need a professional tone.

-Although there are hundreds of examples for business writing, these are some of the major writing examples in a business.
+Although there are hundreds of examples of business writing, these are some of the major writing examples in a business.
 The rest are either uncommon or further sub-types of the aforementioned examples.

 Big tech companies know the importance of professional communication.
 Thus, they make sure to follow business writing principles while communicating.

 Above, we have provided detailed insights into writing examples that are commonly encountered in a business.
 These writings follow respective writing tones based on the business writing types.

 We have also provided a brief insight into business writing types.
 Each business writing document is drafted keeping in view the respective type.

 Effective communication leads to better conversions and more professionalism.
 Thus, we recommend you draft your business documents following the business writing rules in your mind.